StephenStarc/Starc-Archive/README.md

 12.9.24 - Hooray!
 No need to have multiple Webflow sites anymore.
 I have created a brand new article site from scratch using React and Firebase.
 It has sufficient features to create and store articles, but it's not enough.
 I plan to create something even better in the future.
 For now, this is good.
 Check out our new article site - <a href="https://starc-archive.netlify.app/">Starc Article</a>

 I can make both public and private posts within one site, eliminating the need for multiple sites.
 However, the posts are separated into their own repositories.
-For Now, we will use all the available space on the free webflow site we are currently using, and when that's full, we will move to a new site.
+For Now, we will use all the available space on the free webflow site we are currently using, and when that's full, we will move to a new site..